apscherbach/apscherbach.github.io/README.md

 Personal and professional repository of Adriano P Scherbach | IT Analyst, IT Infrastructure and Services Architect.

-Keywords: Linux, Debian-based Linux/Ubuntu/Red Hat-based Linux/Kubernetes/Databases/Scripting
+Keywords: Linux, Debian-based Linux/Ubuntu/Red Hat-based Linux/Kubernetes/Databases/Scripting/Whatever comes, we kill!

 Here you'll find(soon) more about my skills, knowledge and how I can help you!